ShuangjiangLi/first-collaboration/README.md

 I prefer kimchi stew!!!!

 How to solve merging conflicts?

-How to solve merging conflicts?
+How to solve merging conflicts2?